 DATE REVISED: October 13, 2016

-DATE ACCEPTED:
+DATE ACCEPTED: Rejected May 13, 2022

 DEFINITION OF THE ISSUE:

 The IBIS I/V table keywords [Pulldown], [Pullup], [GND Clamp], [POWER Clamp] should be more clearly defined.
 Where it discusses reference nodes the imprecise “Vcc” is used.
 The Vtable equation is given for Pullup only, and should be given for all tables as well as for ECL type devices.